 Self-service digital kiosks

 Self-service kiosks are typically free-standing touchscreen displays that are mounted on some form of stand or base.
-Each touchscreen is running a digital signage software application which brings the interactive content on screen and allows the user to interact with it.
-Self-service or interactive kiosks are typically used in the following scenarios that any professional grade digital signage software platform will allow for:
+Each touchscreen is running a digital signage software application that brings the interactive content onto the screen and allows the user to interact with it.
+Self-service or interactive kiosks are typically used in the following scenarios that any professional-grade digital signage software platform will allow for:

 - Interactive product catalogs

 - Room booking and reservations